zydou/arti/doc/dev/notes/memory-limit.md

     // this arranges that most of the time we don't have to hammer a
     // single cache line
     local_quota: u16,
-    #[deref] // Actually, have an accessor
-    tracker: Arc<MemoryQuotaTracker>

-  // Optionally, later,
-  pub struct WeakAccount
-  // precisely like Account but doesn't count for account_clones
+    #[getter]
+    account: WeakAccount,
+  }

-  impl Account {
+  impl Participation {
-    fn claim(&mut self, usize) -> Result<()> {
+    pub fn claim(&mut self, usize) -> Result<()> {
        try to take usize from local_quota,
        failing that, get from tracker,
        possibly taking extra to put into local quota

-    fn release(&mut self usize) /* infallible */ {
+    pub fn release(&mut self usize) /* infallible */ {
        self.local_quota += usize;
        if local quota too big, call tracker.release

+  impl Account {
-    pub fn new_participant(&self, participant: Arc<dyn Participant>) -> PId {
+    pub fn new_participant(self, participant: Weak<dyn Participant>) -> Participation
-       self.tracker.new_participant(self.aid, participant);
-    }
-    // calling this only needed if individual participants are deleted without dropping
-    // all Accounts.
-    pub fn delete_participant(&self, Pid)

   /// An Account is a handle.
 All clones refer to the same underlying conceptual Account. impl Clone for Account
+  /// Participation is a handle.
+All clones are for use by the same Participant. impl Clone for Participation

+  impl Drop for Account
+    decrement account_clones
-  // dropping all Account clones will forget the Participants impl Drop for Account
+    the ARecord should no longer have anything in p impl Drop for Participation
     decrement participation_clones
-    if zero, forget the account (subtracting its ARecord.used from TrackerInner_used)
+    if zero, forget the participant (subtracting its PRecord.used from TrackerInner_used)

   // gives you another view of the same particant impl Clone for Account {